rogermhaney/webexteams/Readme.md

 **From Terminal:**
 CD to directory of main python program (webexapidemo.py)
-"export FLASK_APP=webexapidemo.py"
+execute command: "export FLASK_APP=webexapidemo.py"
-execute command: "flask run"
+execute command: "flask run" to start the server
-This will start server

-Main page running at: "localhost:5000/home"
+Main page will be running at: "localhost:5000/home"